-- Even if you are the cleanest, tidiest person in town, the reality is that you are probably going to need to do at least a few things to spruce up your home.
+Even if you are the cleanest, tidiest person in town, the reality is that you are probably going to need to do at least a few things to spruce up your home.

 Have the carpets, sofa covers, oven and windows cleaned and pay special attention to the kitchen and bathrooms, which need to be inviting and hygienic.

-- The most effective action of all is to clear clutter away entirely, moving unnecessary furniture into the attic, basement or garage.
+The most effective action of all is to clear clutter away entirely, moving unnecessary furniture into the attic, basement or garage.

-Remember that homebuyers will open everything so if your cupboards look jammed full and buyers are hit by falling shoes when they open the doors, their lasting impression will be one of a lack of storage space.
+Remember that homebuyers will open everything so if your cupboards look jammed full and buyers are hit by falling shoes when they open the wardrobe, their lasting impression will be one of a lack of storage space.

 Freshen up - flowers can make a difference

 A little time and effort in preparing your home for selling will help the process be faster and more successful.

 Make your home "anonymous" - don't distract potential buyers

-Whilst we understand that selling your home is a stressful time, it is important to remove emotion from the equation by putting away any personal and symbolic items, such as family photo's and souvenirs.
+Whilst we understand that selling your home is a stressful time, it is important to remove emotion from the equation by putting away any personal and symbolic items, such as family photos and souvenirs.

 This allows potential buyers the opportunity to see the property as their potential home, not yours.

-- It also helps them concentrate on the aspects that they should be looking at - your desirable home - not being distracted by your amazing paraphernalia.
+It also helps them concentrate on the aspects that they should be looking at and cannot change (easily) - not being distracted by your amazing paraphernalia.

 The exterior - first impressions count

 Do as much as you can to ensure that the outside of your property looks clean and tidy.

-- Remember that your front door may start to colour a potential buyer's initial impression before it is even opened.
+Remember that your front door may start to colour a potential buyer's initial impression before it is even opened.

 The facts - you need to be honest too

 You stand a much better chance of selling your property if you have acknowledged any problems and reflected them in the asking price.

-- Forearmed is forewarned - up front honesty about your property from your first negotiation with a buyer will mean that they will have less reason to reduce their offer price or change their mind later in the proceedings.
+Forearmed is forewarned.
+Up front honesty about your property from your first negotiation with a buyer will mean that they will have less reason to reduce their offer price or change their mind later in the proceedings.

-- We would also recommend that you ask your agent to give you an honest opinion of anything about your home which is likely to affect its sale.
+We would also recommend that you ask your agent to give you an honest opinion of anything about your home which is likely to affect its sale.

-You may even find this hurtful initially and you may not agree (perhaps you spent hours painting that hallway bright green) - but agents are the experts who make it as easy as possible for you to sell your home.
+You may even find this hurtful initially and you may not agree (perhaps you spent hours painting that hallway bright green), but agents are the experts who make it as easy as possible for you to sell your home.

 When your agent does complete the particulars, make sure you see them and check them carefully.
 Have they missed anything?
 Does the description accurately reflect the character of your home?
 And do the photographs show the property to its best advantage?